 Joy’s mercurial personality often clashed with George’s more tolerant and serene approach to life, but the two enriched each others’ lives.
 George’s job as a game warden sometimes called for him to perform unpleasant tasks such as shooting troublesome wild animals.

-A great deal of love and affection was showered on Elsa and as George wrote in my pride and joy, “there is no doubt that our shared devotion to Elsa had brought Joy and me as close to each other as we had ever been, just as a child might have done – and Elsa took the place of a child in our family album.”
-During her lifetime joy had had 3 miscarriages and was never able to have a child.
+A great deal of love and affection was showered on Elsa and as George wrote in my pride and joy, “There is no doubt that our shared devotion to Elsa had brought Joy and me as close to each other as we had ever been, just as a child might have done – and Elsa took the place of a child in our family album.”
+During her lifetime, Joy had three miscarriages and was never able to have a child.
 Elsa became their child, as did other big cats later on in their lives.

 The experiment, probably the first of its kind, was a failure.
 After returning to Isiolo, they obtained permission to try again in the Meru County Council Reserve, today the Meru National Park.
 This did not also work.